nebari-dev/nebari-docs/docs/docs/explanations/advanced-custom-settings.md

 ### Terraform

-The Nebari configuration file provides a huge number of configuration options for customizing your Nebari Infrastructure, while these options are sufficient for an average user, but aren't exhaustive by any means.
-There are still a plenty of things you might want to achieve which cannot be configured directly by the above mentioned options, hence we've introduced a new option called terraform overrides (`terraform_overrides`), which lets you override the values of terraform variables in specific modules/resource.
-This is a relatively advance feature and must be used with utmost care and you should really know what you're doing.
+The Nebari configuration file provides a huge number of configuration options for customizing your Nebari infrastructure.
+While these options are sufficient for an average user, they aren't exhaustive by any means.
+There are still a plenty of things you might want to achieve which cannot be configured directly by the above mentioned options.
+Therefore, we've introduced a new option called terraform overrides (`terraform_overrides`), which lets you override the values of terraform variables in specific modules/resource.
+This is a relatively advanced feature and must be used with utmost care, and you should really know what you're doing.

 Here we describe the overrides supported via Nebari config file: